• Skip to primary navigation

 Pumpkin-Pudding-2

-I’d love to hear your feedback in the comments below for this Pumpkin Spice Chia Pudding!
+I’d love your feedback on this pumpkin spice chia pudding in the comments below!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!

 This recipe is Certified Plantricious because it meets the following guidelines.